Ud0g-Py/Killing-The-Bear/bears/mudak/mitre.md

 * **Tactic: TA0040 - Impact**
   * **Technique: T1490 - Inhibit System Recovery: Disable System Tools**
     * **Reasons:**
+      * "A new variant of the BlackCat ransomware binary restarts the affected system to safe mode before proceeding to its encryption routine.
+It also disables system recovery and deletes volume shadow copies to inhibit the recovery of the affected systems."
+(2023-04-11)
       * The article mentions that "Clean shadow copies" (2022-11-09)
       * The ransomware deletes all volume shadow copies using the vssadmin.exe utility (2022-07-19)
       * There is also a second process that is responsible for deleting all volume shadow copies with wmic (2022-07-19)